Space-Game-Engine/Warp-Core/docs/install/installation.md

 ## Technical Requirements

-Before installing your own Warp Core instance, you must install [NodeJs](https://nodejs.org/en/download) in version 16.
-You can check your current Node version by using command.
+Before installing your own Warp Core instance, you must install [Node.js](https://nodejs.org/en/download) version 16.
+You can check your current Node.js version by using the following command:

 ```sh
 npm -v